Hotmoka/hotmoka/tutorial/Takamaka.md

 One should hence define a new wrapper class for `byte`, that extends `Storage`.
-That is possible, but highly discouraged: the use of a wrapper classes introduces a level of indirection and requires the instantiation of many small objects, which costs gas.
+That is possible, but highly discouraged: the use of wrapper classes introduces a level of indirection and requires the instantiation of many small objects, which costs gas.
 Instead, Takamaka provides specialized storage classes implementing arrays of bytes, without wrappers.
 The rationale is that such arrays arise